ESSENTIALS OF DIAGNOSIS

 NTM infection among immunocompetent hosts frequently presents in one of three prototypical patterns: cavitary, upper lobe lesions in older male smokers that may mimic M tuberculosis; nodular bronchiectasis affecting the mid lung zones in middle-aged women with chronic cough; and hypersensitivity pneumonitis following environmental exposure.
 Most patients with NTM infection experience a chronic cough, sputum production, and fatigue.
 Less common symptoms include malaise, dyspnea, fever, hemoptysis, and weight loss.
 Symptoms from coexisting lung disease (COPD, bronchiectasis, previous mycobacterial disease, cystic fibrosis, and pneumoconiosis) may confound the evaluation.
 In patients with bronchiectasis, coinfection with NTM and Aspergillus is a negative prognostic factor.
 New or worsening infiltrates as well as adenopathy or pleural effusion (or both) are described in HIV-positive patients with NTM infection as part of the immune reconstitution inflammatory syndrome following institution of antiretroviral therapy.

 The diagnosis of NTM infection rests on recovery of the pathogen from cultures.
 Sputum cultures positive for atypical mycobacteria do not prove infection because NTM may exist as saprophytes colonizing the airways or may be environmental contaminants.
-Bronchial washings are considered to be more ...
+Bronchial washings ...